Rob Kardashian Fears Blac Chyna Will Expose ‘KUWTK’ Secret Amid Tyga Rant

 “Tyga may be a lot of things, but one thing he’s not is a bad father.
 Rob knows that first hand because every time King Cairo’s been with him and Chyna, Tyga would call, ask to speak to King and check up on him.
 Chyna’s clearly going through something.”

-Having spent an entire year with the former exotic dancer, Rob Kardashian knows that his ex-girlfriend has a short temper, so getting under her skin could lead to severe consequences and the last thing Rob would want right now is to find himself being ridiculed on Chyna’s Snapchat.
+Having spent an entire year with the former exotic dancer, Rob Kardashian knows that his ex-girlfriend has a short temper, so getting under her skin could lead to severe consequences, and the last thing Rob would want right now is to find himself being ridiculed on Chyna’s Snapchat.

 And it certainly doesn’t help for Rob Kardashian to also be facing a custody battle with the 28-year-old, who has reportedly told friends she plans to fight for full guardianship of Dream Kardashian, fearing that Kardashian isn’t well enough to take on the responsibility of parenting a child by himself.